As Americans, we have a right to free speech. But does that protection apply to the workplace?

 As a responsible business owner, you also need to be diligent about preventing harassment and discrimination.
 Therefore, any offensive remarks about race, gender, religion, age or sexual orientation should be banned.
 It doesn’t matter if it happens at your workplace, at an off-site conference or on social media.
 If an employee makes discriminatory comments or creates a hostile environment for others, discipline is warranted.

-Policies Can Help Set Limits on Workplace Speech
+Policies Can Create Appropriate Boundaries on Workplace Speech

-As a private employer, you can — and should — set parameters on employee workplace speech that doesn’t fall under the NLRA umbrella.
+Private employers can — and should — set parameters on employee speech that doesn’t fall under the NLRA umbrella.
 Outlining company rules and expectations in a comprehensive employee handbook is a critical first step in letting employees know what’s permitted.

 Your policies should clearly explain that you won’t tolerate intimidating, discriminating or harassing behavior, or anything that interferes with workplace productivity.
 If political discussions fall under those parameters, specify that.

 It’s important, too, that guidelines regarding freedom of expression be carefully crafted and uniformly enforced so all employees are treated equally.
 Do your part to inform employees, and then trust them to do the right thing.
-Exercising a certain amount of control is appropriate, but you also need to be reasonable and allow employees to engage with one another.
+Exercising control is necessary, but you also need to be reasonable and allow employees to engage with one another.

-When establishing workplace policies, such as policies for anti-harassment, social media and political discussions, you want to be sure these are written in a legally compliant way.
-Using an employment attorney is always an option, but it can be costly.
+When establishing workplace policies, you want to be certain they’re fair, appropriate and legally compliant.
+Hiring an employment attorney is certainly an option, but this can be costly.